 In 1975, at her second wedding to Richard Burton, Elizabeth Taylor showed off

-Grace KellyGrace Kelly received a 12-carat emerald-cut diamond engagement ring from Prince Rainier.
+Grace Kelly received a 12-carat emerald-cut diamond engagement ring from Prince Rainier.
 Also given to Grace was a friendship ring with rubies and diamonds.
 The prince was said to be one of the wealthiest bachelors in the world and Grace was a Hollywood icon, so the world was captivated by the intermingling of Hollywood and old-world royalty.
 Once married, Grace did not make any more movies.In her final screen performance before becoming Princess Grace of Monaco, Grace Kelly wore the magnificent diamond ring.
 During the film, aptly titled "High Society", actor Bing Crosby looks at the ring and quips, "Some stone, did you mine it yourself?"

 Lady Diana Spencer

-Prince Charles gave Lady Diana Spencer a huge, oval sapphire engagement ring surrounded by 14 brilliant cut diamonds.
+Prince Charles gave Lady Diana Spencer a huge, oval sapphire engagement ring surrounded by 14 brilliant-cut diamonds.
 The ring was valued at £42,000.
-Unusually for a choice by a member of the Royal Family, it was not unique and any member of the public could buy the same ring from the Garrard catalogue.
+Unusually, for a choice made by a member of the British Royal Family, it was not unique and any member of the public could buy the same ring from the Garrard catalogue.

-Sarah FergusonSarah Ferguson received a ruby and diamond ring.
-The Royal family’s choice of precious gemstones for engagements rings actually started a huge demand.
+Sarah Ferguson, the Duchess of York, received a ruby and diamond ring.
+The Royal family’s choice of such precious colored gemstones for engagement rings started a huge demand.

-Joan CrawfordJoan Crawford was so keen on sapphires that the press called them "Joan Blue" after her.
+Joan Crawford was so keen on sapphires that the press called them "Joan blue" after her.
 One of her favorite pieces in her extensive collection included a bracelet set with three star sapphires of 60 carats each.
 She was also the owner of a 70-carat star sapphire engagement ring from her second husband, and a 72-carat emerald-cut sapphire, which she often wore together on the same finger!
-In the 1940’s, Joan added a 75-carat amethyst ring and a huge 100-carat citrine ring, both emerald-cut with a simple mounting.
+In the 1940s, Joan added a 75-carat amethyst ring and a huge 100-carat citrine ring, both emerald-cut with simple mountings.